Introduction

 5. Failing to measure impact.
 Track sales of fair trade items before and after training.
 If numbers don’t move, adjust your approach.

-For more insights on avoiding pitfalls, check our guide on What is Fair Trade Certification for Coffee.
+For more insights, check our guide on What is Fair Trade Certification for Coffee.

 Frequently Asked Questions